 My name is Deming Fanslau.
 My show is called The Tea with D. My show is about sports and my favorite part about doing the show is being able to talk to others and bouncing off other people’s ideas.
 I’ve had my show for a year now.

-Forwards and Backwards is a show hosted by Mary Renner, palindrome affiliate and fan of the old and new.
-Inspired by the fateful spelling of her last name,the show each week will explore new happenings and introduce you to something you’ve never heard of while also paying homage to those who laid the groundwork with the classics we all know and love.
-Every Tuesday starting at 10, Forwards and Backwards will be the accompaniment to your morning commute, cup of coffee or rolling out of bed.
-Any way you take it, there’s a bit of something for everybody to see you through your Tuesday morning blues.
+Backwards and Forwards is a show hosted by Mary Renner, palindrome affiliate and fan of the old and new.
+Inspired by the fateful spelling of her last name, the show each week will explore new happenings and introduce you to something you’ve never heard of while also paying homage to those who laid the groundwork with the classics we all know and love.
+Every Thursday starting at 10, Backwards and Forwards will be the accompaniment to your morning commute, cup of coffee or rolling out of bed.
+Any way you take it, there’s a bit of something for everybody to see you through your Thursday morning blues.

 Lover of all things bizarre, weird, and avant garde, Jake has been collecting odd recordings from around the world for decades.
 When not playing music in one of his many bands, he also writes for Pro-Wrestling Illustrated and runs several record labels.
 Wide World Of Sounds will introduce you to artists you may have never heard, on top of classic acts spanning genres such as punk, hip-hop, emo, metal, and ambient.